The Natural Health Guide to Food Additives

 Safety Concern: Guar gum is the healthier alternative to xanthan gum.
 It is made from the guar bean which is an insoluble form of fiber.

-Guar gum is typically considered safe for individuals unless you experience symptoms of digestive disorders.
+Guar gum is typically considered safe for individuals unless they experience symptoms of digestive disorders.
 Those with irritable bowel syndrome (IBS) or sensitivity to FODMAPs such as fructose, lactose, and fructans should avoid guar gum.
 (2, 10)

 High Fructose Corn Syrup: